-- 1. Prospective students are encouraged to contact the Admissions Office by telephone, office visit, or email to discuss majors, financial aid, and educational goals.
-This helps to provide complete and thorough information about the College and ensure accuracy in the application process. - 2.
-Prospective students are required to complete a College Application.
+- Prospective students are encouraged to contact the Admissions Office by telephone, office visit, or email to discuss majors, financial aid, and educational goals.
+This helps to provide complete and thorough information about the College and ensure accuracy in the application process. - Prospective students are required to complete a College Application.
 There is no application fee and online applications are available via the College's website. - 3.
 An official copy of the high school transcript or GED scores must be sent to the Admissions Office.
-Students who apply during their senior year of high school must also have an official copy of their final transcript sent upon graduation. - Applicants with prior college credit must have official copies of transcripts sent from all institutions attended.
-Upon completion of the application process, an acceptance letter will be issued and students may be required to complete - Opon completion of the application process, an acceptance treat with be issued and students may be required to complete placement testing to measure academic proficiency in English, reading, and mathematics.
-This requirement may be waived for students who meet placement testing waiver guidelines found in the Student Success Center section of this catalog.
-Upon receipt of placement scores or achieving academic proficiency, students will be eligible to register for classes. - A student who declares a major, completes the admissions process, has been formally accepted to the College and is pursuing a degree, diploma, or certificate, and works with an academic advisor is considered a matriculated student.
+Students who apply during their senior year of high school must also have an official copy of their final transcript sent upon graduation. - 4.
+Applicants with prior college credit must have official copies of transcripts sent from all institutions attended. - 5.
+Upon completion of the application process, an acceptance letter will be issued and students may be required to complete placement testing to measure academic proficiency in English, reading, and mathematics.
+This requirement may be waived for students who meet placement testing waiver guidelines found in the Student Success Center section of this catalog. - 6.
+Upon receipt of placement scores or achieving academic proficiency, students will be eligible to register for classes. - 7.
+A student who declares a major, completes the admissions process, has been formally accepted to the College and is pursuing a degree, diploma, or certificate, and works with an academic advisor is considered a matriculated student.
 Only matriculated students are eligible for financial aid.
+Students who matriculate into a program during the fall term will be assigned a catalog year of the current academic year.
+Students who matriculate during the spring or summer terms may be assigned to the upcoming catalog year.
+Catalog year assignment will be coordinated and documented through the Registrar's Office.